Assessment Only route leading to Qualified Teacher Status

 Please note, if you have a teaching qualification from the USA, Canada, Australia or New Zealand, you might not need to take the AO route.
 If the UK recognises your teaching qualification, you will need to apply to the Department for Education for your QTS.

-Kingston University is an accredited and approved provider of the Assessment Only (AO) route into teaching.
-We work with a range of partnership schools across the South East region, and actively promote diversity and equality in the teaching profession.
+Kingston University is an accredited and approved provider of the Assessment Only (AO) route to Qualified Teaching Status (QTS).
+We work with a range of partnership schools, and actively promote diversity and equality in the teaching profession.

 While you study, you’ll have access to a range of facilities at our Kingston Hill campus.
 From our fully-equipped Nightingale Centre library to our modern wireless network, you’ll have everything you need to accelerate your learning.